180,000 Minnesota seniors register for COVID-19 vaccine lottery

 State officials said that the new system experienced heavy traffic shortly after it opened at 5 a.m.
 Tuesday, but wait times improved throughout the day.

-"There was certainly a high amount of traffic at 5 a.m.," said Commissioner Tarek Tomes, who heads up the state's technology agency.
+"There was certainly a high amount of traffic at 5 a.m.," said Tarek Tomes, commissioner of the state's technology agency.
 "We adjusted our approach this week to make sure that people weren't waiting long times to register."

 Still, some people waited up to an hour to get in, while others were frustrated that they couldn't select a vaccination site or that the system indicated that they were ineligible based on their home address.

-John Dowling of Duluth said he waited an hour behind 13,000 other people in the queue shortly after the system opened, but once he got in he was met with confusion.
+John Downing of Duluth said he waited an hour behind 13,000 other people in the queue shortly after the system opened, but once he got in he was met with confusion.

 He was asked for his address, but the website rejected it.

-"The first time it didn't recognize my address at all, but then it said I was on the waitlist," Dowling said.
+"The first time it didn't recognize my address at all, but then it said I was on the waitlist," Downing said.
 Unsure if he was really registered, he tried again.

 "I had so little faith that I would get through because of what happened last week," he said.
 His second attempt took about 20 minutes, but again he was put on the waitlist.

-"I was only trying to be sure that I was in the lottery," Dowling said.
+"I was only trying to be sure that I was in the lottery," Downing said.

 Tomes said the state made adjustments early in the day to better handle the web traffic.